 To save energy and prevent potential cooling issues, noises, or leaks, your refrigerator needs to be level.
 This guide will show you how to level your fridge and make minor leveling adjustments.

-Always raise the leveling legs into the refrigerator and off the floor before moving the refrigerator.
+Caution: Always raise the leveling legs into the refrigerator and off the floor before moving the refrigerator.
 This will prevent damage to your floor.

 Tools needed to level the refrigerator:

 A carpenter's level is required to level the refrigerator left to right.

 A flat-head screwdriver is required to turn the legs.

 A Phillips screwdriver may be required if a kickplate needs to be removed.

 1. Locate the leveling legs.

 The leveling legs are located underneath the refrigerator at the front.